tillgrallert/food-riots_tools/workflow_food-prices.md

     ```

     + `@dur`: in order to specify a duration, one can use the `@dur` attribute whith the datatype [`xs:duration`](https://docstore.mik.ua/orelly/xml/schema/ch16_01.htm#ch16-77046) / [`teidata.duration.w3c`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-teidata.duration.w3c.html).

+    >The lexical space of `xs:duration` is the format defined by ISO 8601 under the form "PnYnMnDTnHnMnS," in which the capital letters are delimiters and can be omitted when the corresponding member is not used.

 4. *Spatial information*: Since non-metrical measures varied between places and since source can record prices from more than one location, the location can be specified with a custom `@location` attribute on `<measureGrp>` and `<measure>` elements denoting the price.
 If all measures relate to the same place, the attributes go on the wrapping `<measureGrp>`. `@location` accepts simple toponyms.